 I set the alarm for 3:30am, as the day’s plan was to be out the door to begin the trek to Poon Hill starting at 4am.
 The sun would rise at 5:15am and we needed to reach the view point before then.

-As I rolled over to hit the snooze for 10 more minutes before I pulled myself out of sleeping bag, I heard the consistent patter of rain on the windows.
+As I rolled over to hit the snooze for 10 more minutes before I pulled myself out of my sleeping bag, I heard the consistent patter of rain on the windows.
 A few minutes later, our guides made the rounds to let us know we wouldn’t be making the trek up to Poon Hill.
-The weather conditions were just too bad and we wouldn’t have a sunrise.
+The weather conditions were just too bad and we wouldn’t have a sunrise or a view.

 Part of me was disappointed.
 This was the viewpoint this entire trek is based upon.
 It’s also one of the most famous viewpoints in all of Nepal.
 I hadn’t suffered with my foot and trekked all this way not to see it.